-- 2 It is recommended that Members: - Acknowledge receipt of the report of the independent cultural review; and - ii) endorse the next steps on the cultural journey of NWFRS.
+- 3 It is recommended that Members: - Acknowledge receipt of the report of the independent cultural review; and - ii) Approve the request for financial or "in kind" support from Welsh Government to continue the cultural journey of NWFRS.

-- On 3 January 2024, an Independent Culture Review into South Wales Fire and Rescue Service (SWFRS) was published.
-On 5 February 2024, in response to the findings, the then Deputy Minister for Social Partnership, Hannah Blythyn, announced the removal of South Wales Fire and Rescue Authority and the appointment of four independent Commissioners to ensure that the recommendations from the review and those made by the Chief Fire and Rescue Adviser were acted upon. - Following these Ministerial actions, Cllr Dylan Rees and CFO Dawn Docx met with the then Deputy Minister and her officials on 19 February and 4 March 2024 to discuss the progress made around culture within NWFRS.
-The Deputy Minister, having had the opportunity to meet with staff and being familiar with NWFRS, acknowledged that both NWFRS and Mid and West Wales Fire and Rescue Service (MAWWFRS) were at a different place on their cultural journeys compared to SWFRS.
+On 3 January 2024, an Independent Culture Review into South Wales Fire and Rescue Service (SWFRS) was published.
+On 5 February 2024, in response to the findings, the then Deputy Minister for Social Partnership, Hannah Blythyn, announced the removal of South Wales Fire and Rescue Authority and the appointment of four independent Commissioners to ensure that the recommendations from the review and those made by the Chief Fire and Rescue Adviser were acted upon.

-Nevertheless, NWFRS and MAWWFRS worked together to propose the commissioning of an external review of each Service, to be undertaken by an independent culture specialist.
+- Following these Ministerial actions, Cllr Dylan Rees and CFO Dawn Docx met with the then Deputy Minister and her officials on 19 February and 4 March 2024 to discuss the progress made around culture within the Service.
+The Deputy Minister, having had the opportunity to meet with staff and being familiar with the Service, acknowledged that both the Service and Mid and West Wales Fire and Rescue Service (MAWWFRS) were at a different place on their cultural journeys compared to SWFRS. - Nevertheless, the Service and MAWWFRS worked together to propose the commissioning of an external review of each service, to be undertaken by an independent culture specialist.
 This idea was approved by the Deputy Minister and it formed the basis of her statement on 11 March 2024.
-The Terms of Reference for the review was agreed based on the Deputy Minister's statement and following a joint procurement exercise the contract was agreed with Crest Advisory on the 4 June 2024.
+The Terms of Reference for the review were agreed based on the Deputy Minister's statement and following a joint procurement exercise, the contract was agreed with Crest Advisory on the 4 June 2024.

 - From July 2024 until November 2024 Crest Advisory carried out the review work.
-They undertook a literature review, a document and data review, a staff survey, conducted interviews and focus groups and received written and audio submissions. - Participation in the review was entirely voluntary, and the intention was to capture the views of current employees and staff who worked for NWFRS after June 2021 but who may have subsequently left NWFRS. - 8 Crest produced a draft report on 23 December 2024 which was provided to a small number of officers to check for factual accuracy and terminology.
-The publication of the report was scheduled for 5 February 2025 to allow for translation and to coincide with the publication of the report for MAWWFRS. - 9 Members of the Authority and key stakeholders were notified in advance to the fact that the report was to be published on the Authority's website on 5 February, and Members were invited for an informal briefing by Crest Advisory on 10 February 2025
+They undertook a literature review, a document and data review, a staff survey, conducted interviews and focus groups and received written and audio submissions. - 8 Participation in the review was entirely voluntary, and the intention was to capture the views of current employees and staff who worked for the Service after June 2021 but who may have subsequently left the Service. - 9 Crest produced a draft report on 23 December 2024 which was provided to a small number of officers to check for factual accuracy and terminology.
+The publication of the report was scheduled for 5 February 2025 to allow for translation and to coincide with the publication of the report for MAWWFRS. - Members of North Wales Fire and Rescue Authority (the Authority) and key stakeholders were notified in advance to the fact that the report was to be published on the Authority's website on 5 February, and Members were invited for an informal briefing by Crest Advisory on 10 February 2025. - The meeting of the Executive Panel on 17 March 2025 was the first opportunity to formally present the Crest Independent Culture Review Report to the Executive Panel of the Authority for questions and comment.